RadekVyM/SimpleToolkit/docs/SimpleToolkit.Core/Icon.md

 ## Implementation details

 The `Icon` class is inherited from the .NET MAUI `Image` class, but behind the scenes it is implemented in the same way as .NET MAUI `Image` **only** on Android and iOS.
-WinUI implementation is based on `BitmapIcon` and `FontIcon` controls.
+WinUI implementation is based on `IconSourceElement`.
 Because of that, the control supports only these image sources on Windows:

 - `FileImageSource`
 - `UriImageSource`